TahRulpi/Simple-Temperature-Converter/README.md

-# Offline02_2200(A simple academic project on JS to convert temperature)
+# Offline02_2200(A simple academic project on VS code to convert temperature)